-To provide assurance that ANSTO is maintaining sound environmental protection practices, we maintain an environmental management system (EMS) that is certified to the International Standard ISO 14001.
-In May 2017, ANSTO Nuclear Medicine (ANM) was integrated into the wider ANSTO EMS.
+To provide assurance that ANSTO is maintaining sound environmental protection practices, we maintain an environmental management system (EMS) that is certified to the International Standard ISO 14001 for all three sites, including the ANSTO Nuclear Medicine facility which became operational in 2019.
 This standard requires that:

-- the environmental context of the organisation and its operations is defined; - its environmental impacts and compliance obligations are identified, with the risks managed and mitigated; - · an effective measurement and review system is in operation; and - there is organisational commitment to continual improvement.
+- the environmental context of the organisation and its operations is defined; - its environmental impacts and compliance obligations are identified, with the risks managed and mitigated; - an effective measurement and review system is in operation; and - there is organisational commitment to continual improvement.